sf-wdi-31/depth-first-search/README.md

 	* given a tree/node `my_tree`, get the root of the tree with `my_tree`
 	* given a tree/node, get the key of the node with `.key`
 	* given a tree/node, get the children of the node with `.children`

+	Once you finish your pseudocode, check it versus the pseudocode in [the solutions](solutions.md).

 1. Copy the starter code in either `tree.js` or `tree.rb`.
 You'll see these files now have blanks and informal "tests" for depth first search.
 Fill in the depth first search function in one of these files with actual code code.
 Run `node tree.js` or `ruby tree.rb` to see the informal tests work on your file.